great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_gx.md

   <TabItem value="hosted" label="Hosted">

-Hosted environments such as EMR Spark clusters or Databricks clusters do not provide for a filesystem where you can install your GX instance.
-Instead, you must install GX in-memory using the Python-style notebooks available on those platforms.
+Hosted environments such as EMR Spark or Databricks clusters do not provide a filesystem to install your GX instance.
+Instead, you must install GX in memory using the Python-style notebooks available on those platforms.

 <Tabs queryString="hosted-type" groupId="hosted-type" defaultValue='spark-notebook' values={[{label: 'EMR Spark notebook', value:'spark-notebook'}, {label: 'Databricks notebook', value:'databricks-notebook'}]}>